Optomatica/opto_ml_blog/julia_closure/blog.md

 # Julia Iterate, Recursion and Closure.

 In this post, we'll go through different Julia capabilities like Iterate ,recursion and closures.
 We will show code snippets of how to use these features in Julia using a simple example of fibonacci sequence.
 We'll start with a simple `for loop` and then see how we can use julia multiple dispatch with [`Base.iterate`](https://docs.julialang.org/en/v1/base/iterators).
 Also we'll show the simple recursive method and an optimized version of recursion.
-Finally we'll talk about `closures` .
+Finally we'll talk about [`closures`] (https://docs.julialang.org/en/v1/devdocs/functions/#Closures).

 Fibonacci sequence is a sequence of numbers such as each number is a result of summing up the previous two numbers.